lingualdev/i18n-check/README.md

 #### Folder per locale with multiple files

-If the locales are **organised as folders** containing containing multiple json files:
+If the locales are **organised as folders** containing multiple json files:

 - locales/
   - en-US/